mvhenten/kabinet/README.md

 This implementation has the following advantages:

 - Stores can be used server-side without side-effects
-- Easy to reason about stores, as they are just a `require` away
+- Easy to reason about stores, as they are just an `import` away
 - Simple unit tests can be used to test behaviour of methods
-- React compatible input validation
+- Stores are typed, and can be initialised with data.